 But seven years into working there…my boss gave me a Kitchen Aid mixer, and a year after that, my friend Niki dragged me to a Wilton cake decorating class.

 There was no going back.
 I fell hopelessly, madly in love with baking and all things sugar art.
 So throwing caution to the wind, I applied for and got accepted into culinary school!

 Culinary school itself was a full time job.
 I still had to work full time at my company to pay tuition and rent, and I was working an additional 30+ hours each week between a restaurant and bakery to complete my internship hours for school.
 Which means, I didn’t sleep for two years.

 During the last year of culinary school, I met the love of my life, and married him six weeks later.
 Five minutes after that, our first born was on the way.
 I knew that there was NO way I was going to attempt to finish school while working two jobs, an internship AND grow a tiny human.
 THAT idea was “mental breakdown” material.
 I quit my beloved HR job, waddled my way around the restaurant, and powered through culinary school.
 Pre-labor started during finals week, and I gave birth to Ayla 5 days later.

 And, then I had two more.
 Linkoln & Hunter.
 My tiny army is AMAZING.

 But being the workaholic that I am, three kids didn’t keep me as busy as I needed to be.
 So one day, I decided to make a friend a cool birthday cake.
 I just thought that would be fun, right?

 Turns out, “fun” was an understatement.

 I dusted off my culinary school text books.
-I looked up some YouTube videos on cake decorating…starting dabbling in a li’l bit o’ this and a li’l bit o’ that… and my sleepy inner artist came roaring back to life.
+I looked up some YouTube videos… starting dabbling in a li’l bit o’ this and a li’l bit o’ that… and my sleepy inner artist came roaring back to life.

 And she REFUSED to be laid back down to rest.